dwidge/aragula-ai-vscode/README.md

 ## Release Notes

-### 1.0.0
+### 0.0.5

     Initial release of the "aragula-ai" extension.
-    Features include reading open files, sending content to OpenAI, and receiving responses to modify code.
+    Features include reading open files, sending content to llm, and receiving responses to modify code.